Take Five: World markets themes for the week ahead | MarketScreener

 1/TESTING THE TAPER TANTRUM

 Five years ago, the so-called Taper Tantrum sent investors fleeing emerging markets.
-Since then, the sector seems to have built resilience to the kind of rolling selloffs that racked them in past decades, when a crisis in one country fuelled domino-effect selling across the developing world.
+Since then, the sector seems to have built resilience to the kind of rolling selloffs that racked them in past decades, when a crisis in one country fueled domino-effect selling across the developing world.
 Now, the rout in Turkey's lira is testing that resilience.

 The lira has suffered its biggest weekly loss since Turkey's own 2001 financial and banking crisis; without major action from authorities, it may tank further.
 Then, there is Russia's rouble which is at fresh two-year lows after more U.S. sanctions were imposed.
 And the rest of the emerging market complex appears finally to be cracking.
 In reality, Turkey's woes should not directly affect the economy of, say, Mexico.
 But fund managers hit by losses on Turkish holdings will be looking to recoup the money by selling other emerging assets in their portfolios.
 The second channel is the dollar which may soar if investors sell assets denominated in the rouble or the peso.
 So unless the lira bleeding is staunched, torrid times may be ahead for emerging markets.